lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 Remapping reads back to assembly aims to examine the RNA-Seq read representation of the assembly.

-Several methods available for estimating transcript abundance and these include alignment-based methods (aligning reads to the transcript assembly) and alignment-free methods (examining k-mer abundances in the reads and in the resulting assembly).
+Several methods are available for estimating transcript abundance, including alignment-based methods (aligning reads to the transcript assembly) and alignment-free methods (examining k-mer abundances in the reads and in the resulting assembly).
-Alignment-free method such as Kallisto and Salmon are way more faster than alignment-based quantification methods.
+Alignment-free methods such as Kallisto and Salmon are way more faster than alignment-based quantification methods.
 In return, they cannot provide alignment files (BAM), only a coverage table.

-Ideally, at least ~80% of your input RNA-Seq reads are represented by your transcriptome assembly.
+Ideally, at least ~80% of input RNA-Seq reads are represented by the transcriptome assembly.
-The remaining unassembled reads likely corresponds to lowly expressed transcripts with insufficient coverage to enable assembly, or are low quality or aberrant reads.
+The remaining unassembled reads likely corresponds to lowly expressed transcripts with insufficient coverage to enable assembly, to low quality or aberrant reads.

 > ### {% icon hands_on %} Hands-on: Task description
 >
 > 1. **Align reads and estimate abundance** {% icon tool %} with the following parameters:
 >    - *"Transcripts"*: `transcriptome_raw.fasta`
+>    - *"Gene to Transcripts map"*: `Gene_to_transcripts_map_raw`
 >    - *"Paired or Single-end data?"*: `Paired`
 >        - *"Left/Forward strand reads"* -> `R1_cleaned_reads`
 >        - *"Right/Reverse strand reads"* -> `R2_cleaned_reads`